If you are comparing the Greaseweazle vs KryoFlux for Disklavier floppy preservation, my answer is straightforward: I recommend the Greaseweazle.

 Why I Recommend Greaseweazle

-- It is ideal for archival work.
+- It is ideal for creating high-quality archival copies.
 Greaseweazle is designed to work at the flux level, which is exactly what you want when preserving disks that may be deteriorating.
 It produces extremely detailed, digital copies of the disks that can be used for analysis, floppy disk emulators, or duplicate disks.
+Customers often provide me with disks that are genuinely irreplaceable—old family recordings, or recordings by famous artists.

-- It is versatile.
+- It is versatile and plays well with the Nalbantov and Gotek.
 It can be used for raw captures as well as practical disk image workflows.
 The images it produces can be used with the Nalbantov USB floppy disk emulator or with Gotek drives.

 What About KryoFlux?